zjreid1/Cybersecurity-Sacramento/index.md

 # Current Meeting Time & Place:
 Hybrid:\
-Physcially at The Sacramento Hacker Lab/Made Studio - 3519 BROADWAY SACRAMENTO CA\
+Physically at The Sacramento Hacker Lab/Made Studio - 3519 BROADWAY SACRAMENTO CA\
 or\
 Virtually on Discord\
 \